 - or other similar device of a peace officer while under the color of their official authority.
 6

-- falsely pretends to be a peace officer; and
+- falsely pretend to be a peace officer; and

-- performs an act within the capacity (or job functions) of a peace officer.
+- perform an act within the capacity (or job functions) of a peace officer.
 7

-- intentionally hinders a public servant from carrying out duties
+- intentionally hinder a public servant from carrying out duties

 - through force or threats.8

 For questions about the offense of obstructing a peace officer or to confidentially discuss your criminal case with one of our Colorado criminal defense attorneys, do not hesitate to contact our law office.

 Arrested in California?
 See our article on the California crime of resisting arrest | Penal Code 148(a)(1) PC.